-Among the Organization for Economic Cooperation and Development (OECD) countries, healthcare spending as a percentage of GDP increased 25% between 2000 and 2017,² and this growth in spending is expected to continue.
+Among the Organisation for Economic Co-operation and Development (OECD) countries, healthcare spending as a percentage of GDP increased 25% between 2000 and 2017,² and this growth in spending is expected to continue.
 Headwinds that may affect these businesses could come from drug pricing risk, patent cliffs, or relying on outdated business models.
-To understand and identify healthcare companies often requires the investor to understand the science behind the drugs.
-We believe the tailwinds outweigh the headwinds, but together they create a sector with individual companies best identified by a sector specialist.
+Understanding and identifying healthcare companies often requires the investor to understand the science behind the drugs.
+We believe the tailwinds outweigh the headwinds but, together, they create a sector with individual companies best identified by a sector specialist.

 Finding opportunities in tech and financials

 One of the biggest market trends in recent years is the outperformance of the tech sector and the underperformance of the financials sector; this trend is also playing a big role in the growth versus value debate.

 Looking at financials, this has been a sector that’s faced challenging returns and high levels of volatility over the last decade.
 Similar to healthcare, financials is a complex sector with complex balance sheets, lending itself to specialists, rather than generalists.
 Financials can also be affected by outside factors, such as the benefits from both the recent tax cuts and deregulation, but also challenged from the low interest-rate environment.